hyscript-xlt/exalt/README.md

 ## Requirements
 To be able to build and deploy the application we need to have
 * Aerospike database up and running on **localhost:3000**.
-  In case if you are running DB on different port/host you can configure it in `application.proeprties`.
+  In case if you are running DB on different port/host you can configure it in `application.properties`.
 * TomEE 8.0.6 server
 * Minimum Java 8